 Every year on April 22, the world celebrates Earth Day.
 The main goal of Earth Day is to raise awareness of the negative impacts of mankind’s actions on the environment.

 At Stewart, we recognize that the time is now to make changes to the way we design and build projects so that we may have a greener future.
 Sustainable designs can help protect the environment by reducing the consumption of non-renewable resources, minimizing waste, and creating healthy, productive environments.

-Duke University Grainger Hall: Certified LEED Platinum, Grainger Hall is home to the University’s Nicholas School of Environment.
-The new building’s site design was conceived as a rehabilitation project which transformed the former highly un-sustainable site into a usable, sustainable, and cohesive natural campus system.
-A green roof known as the “research roof” consists of undulating topography which creates a myriad of growing conditions for students to use in their research.
+Duke University Grainger Hall: LEED Platinum® Grainger Hall is home to the University’s Nicholas School of Environment.
+The new building’s site design was conceived as a rehabilitation project which transformed the former highly unsustainable site into a usable, sustainable, and cohesive natural campus system.
+A green roof, known as the “research roof,” consists of undulating topography which creates a myriad of growing conditions for students to use in their research.
 The entire garden was planted with edible plants which are maintained and harvested by the students.
 The students developed a currency system to exchange work in the garden for fresh vegetables.
 This excitement from the end-users has ensured the success of the rooftop garden.

-East Carolina University Coastal Studies Institute: Certified LEED Gold, the Coastal Studies Institute is a new research and teaching campus within the UNC system located in Manteo, North Carolina.
+East Carolina University Coastal Studies Institute: The LEED Gold® Coastal Studies Institute is a new research and teaching campus within the UNC system located in Manteo, North Carolina.
 Sustainability was a key priority for this project.
 The building is elevated, allowing the natural landscape to continue beneath the building while providing panoramic views of the wetlands and the Croatan Sound.